secml-malware: Pentesting Windows Malware Classifiers with Adversarial EXEmples in Python: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We show \secmlmalware, a tool for testing the robustness of machine learning Windows malware classifiers, already shipped with many state-of-the-art attacks that can be evaluated with minimal setup against a classifier of choice.
-To give an intuition about its features, we show example results against a state-of-the-art deep neural network, in both white-box and black-box settings.
-We want to remark that this is the first library that contains both gradient and gradient-free techniques focused on this domain, and it might become a central starting point for future applications.
-We have evidence that our library is being employed in other scientific research as well~\citep{quiring2020against}, and that also a community is growing around it.
-Currently, \secmlmalware has almost 70 stars on \textit{GitHub}, with a monthly quota of 100 downloads per month on average.\footnote{\url{https://pypistats.org/packages/secml-malware}} We have already closed issues raised by the community, by fixing bugs and replying to curiosities from interested users.\footnote{\url{https://github.com/pralab/secml_malware/issues?q=is\%3Aissue+is\%3Aclosed}} Moreover, we are integrating our technology inside \textit{CounterFit}, the latest Microsoft machine-learning pentesting tool.\footnote{\url{https://github.com/azure/counterfit}} As future work, we plan to extend the attacks implemented in \secmlmalware to also target classifiers that extract information from runtime behaviour of malware.
+We present \secmlmalware, a tool for pentesting the robustness of machine learning Windows malware classifiers.
+To showcase its effectiveness, we present results against a state-of-the-art deep neural network, in both white-box and black-box settings.
+We remark this is the first library that contains both gradient and gradient-free techniques focused on this domain, and we have evidence that our library is being employed in research work published in top-tier venues~\citep{quiring2020against, yuste2022optimization, trizna2022quo, rigaki2023stealing, gibert2023certified, kuppa2021adversarial, liu2024defend}.
+Currently, \secmlmalware has 195 stars on \textit{GitHub}, 46 forks, and an average monthly quota of 500 downloads.\footnote{\url{https://pypistats.org/packages/secml-malware}} We have already closed issues raised by the community, by fixing bugs and replying to curiosities from interested users.\footnote{\url{https://github.com/pralab/secml_malware/issues?q=is\%3Aissue+is\%3Aclosed}} As future work, we plan to extend the attacks implemented in \secmlmalware to also target classifiers that extract information from runtime behaviour of malware.
 This line of work would be indeed beneficial also for the defense side, as \secmlmalware would become an ubiquitous tool for testing any kind of machine-learning malware classifier.

-\acks{This work was partly supported by the PRIN 2017 project RexLearn (grant no. 2017TWNMH2), funded by the Italian Ministry of Education, University and Research.}
+\acks{This work has been supported by the European Union's Horizon Europe research and innovation program under the project ELSA, grant agreement no. 101070617; by project SERICS (PE00000014) and FAIR (PE00000013) under the MUR NRRP funded by the EU–NGEU; and by Fondazione di Sardegna under the project ``TrustML: Towards Machine Learning that Humans Can Trust’’, CUP: F73C22001320007.}

 0.2in